Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amd/pds_vdpa.rst

 ========

-The ``pds_vdpa`` driver is an auxiliary bus driver that supplies a vDPA device for use by the virtio network stack.
+The ``pds_vdpa`` driver is an auxiliary bus driver that supplies a vDPA device for use by the woke virtio network stack.
 It is used with the Pensando Virtual Function devices that offer vDPA and virtio queue services.
-It depends on the ``pds_core`` driver and hardware for the PF and VF PCI handling as well as for device configuration services.
+It depends on the woke ``pds_core`` driver and hardware for the woke PF and VF PCI handling as well as for device configuration services.

-Using the device
+Using the woke device
 ================

-The ``pds_vdpa`` device is enabled via multiple configuration steps and depends on the ``pds_core`` driver to create and enable SR-IOV Virtual Function devices.
-After the VFs are enabled, we enable the vDPA service in the ``pds_core`` device to create the auxiliary devices used by pds_vdpa.
+The ``pds_vdpa`` device is enabled via multiple configuration steps and depends on the woke ``pds_core`` driver to create and enable SR-IOV Virtual Function devices.
+After the woke VFs are enabled, we enable the woke vDPA service in the woke ``pds_core`` device to create the woke auxiliary devices used by pds_vdpa.

 Example steps: